natalie-kate/date-night/README.md

 -  We start with a landing page with a start button, this then takes the user to the beginning of the options and the timer will start.
 The user goes through the options until only one is left.
 The result page is opened, displaying the result, with accompanying picture and short paragraph, some will also have accompanying links or map.<br>
 -  The About section is a modal outlining the premise of the game.
 -  The contact form I chose to put on its own page instead of a modal as I wanted a decently sized text area for people to write in and to have a confirmation modal to pop up on successful submission.<br>
--  All pages will have nav links to Home, About and Contact at the top and social links at the bottom as this is what users expect to see.
-Decided not to put the social links at the bottom of the game pages as there is only limited time to choose, so unlikely that they'll stop mid game to go to instagram.<br>
+-  All pages will have nav links to Home, About and Contact at the top and social links at the bottom as this is what users expect to see.<br>

   ### Skeleton